RRZE-HPC/lbm-benchmark-kernels/doc/main.rst

 ============= ======================= ============ ==========================================================
 name          values                  default      description
 ------------- ----------------------- ------------ ----------------------------------------------------------
-TARCH         --                      --           Via TARCH the architecture the compiler generates code for can be overriden.
-The value depends on the chose compiler.
-BENCHMARK     on, off                 off          If enabled, disables VERIFICATION, STATISTICS, VTK_OUTPUT.
+BENCHMARK     on, off                 on           If enabled, disables VERIFICATION, STATISTICS, VTK_OUTPUT.
+If disabled enables the three former options.
-BUILD         debug, release          debug        No optimization, debug symbols, DEBUG defined.
+BUILD         debug, release          release      No optimization, debug symbols, DEBUG defined.
 CONFIG        linux-gcc, linux-intel  linux-intel  Select GCC or Intel compiler.
 ISA           avx, sse                avx          Determines which ISA extension is used for macro definitions.
 This is *not* the architecture the compiler generates code for.
 OPENMP        on, off                 on           OpenMP, i.\,e.\. threading support.
 STATISTICS    on, off                 off          View statistics, like density etc, during simulation.
+TARCH         --                      --           Via TARCH the architecture the compiler generates code for can be overridden.
+The value depends on the chosen compiler.
 VERIFICATION  on, off                 off          Turn verification on/off.
 VTK_OUTPUT    on, off                 off          Enable/Disable VTK file output.
 ============= ======================= ============ ==========================================================